Locations:

 Many people aren’t getting enough potassium, a mineral that helps counteract the effects of sodium in your body.
 Too much sodium — and not enough potassium — can contribute to high blood pressure (hypertension).

-“High blood pressure has no symptoms, so you won’t know you have it without getting it checked, which is why you should always have an annual checkup with your primary care provider,” says Sedlacek.
+“High blood pressure has no symptoms, so you won’t know you have it without getting it checked, which is why you should always have an annual checkup with your primary care provider,” advises Sedlacek.
 “Potassium helps fight high blood pressure, which is a major risk factor for heart disease and stroke.
 Eating mangoes and other potassium-rich foods each day can boost your cardiovascular health.”

 People who have chronic kidney disease (CKD) or who take certain medications may need to limit their potassium intake.
 Talk to your provider about how much potassium you should consume each day.